RinLovesYou/kiergo/README.md

 This works due to a little modification of the [imgui-go wrapper by inkyblackness](https://github.com/inkyblackness/imgui-go).<br>
 you can get it with `go get github.com/RinLovesYou/imgui-go`<br>

+!!
+THIS MAKES A LOT OF ASSUMPTIONS ABOUT YOUR ENVIRONMENT.
+IT EXPECTS DEPENDENCIES LIKE MINHOOK/DX11/ETC TO BE INJECTED/PRESENT !!

 ## QuickStart

 ```go